ketansingharoy/SeisScan/README.md

 <img src="seisscan_images/SMU_logo.png" width="50" >
 <img src="seisscan_images/SeisScan_fig.png" width="1000" >

 **SeisScan** is an open source Python package to detect and locate microearthquakes.
+This package adopts the method developed in the article [Roy et al., (2024)](#Citing).
 The method leverages the signal coherence across clusters of seismic stations to generate characteristic functions that are backprojected (migrated) to detect and locate seismic events.

 For a tutorial on how to use the package, please refer to the documentation available on the website (ReadTheDocs).